 This example will inspire novice designers who are inexperienced in playing with templates but have a good knowledge of the theory.
 Such a simple observation of the rules can also bring recognition, although a spoonful of creativity in a barrel of standards will make the design tastier.

 39. Dapper Foundation Homepage

-Here’s the recipe for a successful design from the creative Studio VIENS-LÀ (France) exemplified by the cultural Dapper Foundation website.
-Then, the innate drive for the harmonious and beautiful, inherent to every Internet user, will take over the remaining work.
+Here’s the recipe for a successful design from the creative Studio VIENS-LÀ (France), exemplified by the cultural Dapper Foundation homepage website.
+Naturally, the innate drive for the harmonious and beautiful inherent to every Internet user will take over the remaining work.

 40. Lasse Pedersen Homepage

-The design of the resource truly meets all the requirements of minimalism and presents the stylist’s works exclusively.
+The website’s homepage design meets all minimalist requirements and exclusively presents the stylist’s works.
 However, everything is designed in the spirit of a glossy magazine, which is expected from a figure in the field of fashion: character photos, strict typography, following a clear grid in the best traditions of printed publications.

 Let’s wrap up our discussion on the 40 Best Homepage Website Design Examples.
 First, we’ve gone through an overview of some of the coolest and most unique homepage designs.
 Each website thoughtfully designed the perfect homepage to represent its brand and make a great first impression.

 From the highest-rated websites to the great examples of portfolio and personal websites, we’ve seen that the banner, headline, and personal touch are some of the primary things to consider when designing a homepage.
 Including the right functionality, like using Hubspot software, can help increase engagement and lead to more sales.